We are currently experiencing very high order volume. New orders may take 3-5 business days to ship. Thanks for your patience.

 Usually, you can feel a cystic pimple coming on in advance.
 As soon as you feel it beginning to form, ice the spot with an ice cube wrapped in either a paper towel or a washcloth.

 Applying ice will help reduce the pain, swelling and inflammation by constricting blood vessels and reducing blood flow to the area.
 Hold the ice cube to your skin for a few minutes at a time for 20-30 minutes total.

 When you’re dealing with cystic acne, an ordinary face wash just isn’t going to cut it.
 You need a super effective facial cleanser that’s tough on acne, yet gentle on the skin.

 While both are effective at drying out pimples and reducing inflammation, Salicylic Acid is the more powerful of the two.
-For this reason, we recommend finding a facial cleanser with Salix Alba Bark Extract and reserving Salicylic Acid for products that you leave on your face, such as your acne cream.
+For this reason, we recommend finding a facial cleanser with Willow Bark Extract and reserving Salicylic Acid for products that you leave on your face, such as your acne cream.